You might need a kitchen binder if opening a cabinet in your kitchen requires a hard hat.

-- You’re tired of being disorganized in the kitchen.
+- tired of being disorganized in the kitchen?

-- You don’t know where your coupons are and most of them expire before you can use them.
+- not sure where your coupons are and most of them expire before you can use them anyway?

-- You have favorite recipes, recipes to try out, and want to add more but the ones you have are everywhere, including the junk drawer.
+- a keeper of favorite recipes, recipes to try out, and want to add more but the ones you have are everywhere, including the junk drawer?

-- You can never find your grocery list and/or a pen, especially at the same time.
+- frustrated because you can never find your grocery list and/or a pen, especially at the same time?

-- You buy items again because you don’t remember if you have some or not and you can’t find your grocery list.
+- buying items again because you don’t remember if you have some or not and you can’t find your grocery list?

 What Do You Put In A Kitchen Notebook?

 The great thing about making your own kitchen binder is that the contents of your Kitchen Binder are totally up to you.
 Here are some suggestions for what to keep in yours based on what I keep in mine:

 - Meal planner forms (you can use fancy pre-printed forms available on the internet or office supply stores, or just make a list of meals for the week)